 C.class is at position

-Armed with this information, we can load specific nested entries by simply seeking to the appropriate part of the outer jar.
-We don’t need to unpack the archive and we don’t need to read all entry data into memory.
+Armed with this information, we can load specific nested entries by seeking to the appropriate part of the outer jar.
+We do not need to unpack the archive, and we do not need to read all entry data into memory.

 Spring Boot Loader strives to remain compatible with existing code and libraries.

 org.springframework.boot.loader.jar.NestedJarFile extends from

 java.util.jar.JarFile and should work as a drop-in replacement.

 jar:nested:/path/myjar.jar/!BOOT-INF/lib/mylib.jar!/B.class are supported and open a connection compatible with